grafana/grafana/docs/sources/variables/global-variables.md

 ## $__from and $__to

 Grafana has two built in time range variables: `$__from` and `$__to`.
-They are currently always interpolated as epoch milliseconds by default but you can control formatting using a special formating syntax.
+They are currently always interpolated as epoch milliseconds by default but you can control date formatting.

 > This special formatting syntax is only available in Grafan a 7.1.2+